oneapi-src/oneCCL/doc/rst/source/env-variables.rst

 .. _low-precision-datatypes:

-Low-precision datatypes
+Low-precision Data Types
 #######################

-The group of environment variables to control processing of low-precision datatypes.
+The group of environment variables to control processing of low-precision data types.

 CCL_BF16